 - ii.
 The Lochac armour and weapons standards - iii.
 Lochac Conventions of Combat - iv.
 The use of weapons and shields - v.
-Target areas and acknowledgement of blows - vi.
-The risks of concussion, the signs and symptoms of concussion, and can apply the Concussion Recognition Tool - (b) You can use the Lochac handbooks to find the details of Lochac armour and weapons standards, when you need them. - (c) You can function safely on the field.
+Target areas and acknowledgement of blows - (b) You can use the Lochac handbooks to find the details of Lochac armour and weapons standards, when you need them. - (c) You can function safely on the field.